zodern/meteor-up/docs/docs.md

     // All options are optional.
     buildOptions: {
-      // Set to true to skip building mobile apps, but still build the web.cordova architecture. (recommended)
+      // Set to true to skip building mobile apps
+      // but still build the web.cordova architecture. (recommended)
       serverOnly: true,

       debug: true,

       // defaults to a a folder in your tmp folder.
       buildLocation: '/my/build/folder',

       // Remove this property for mobileSettings to use your settings.json
       mobileSettings: {